awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 **iam:PassedToService**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Specifies the service principal of the service to which a role can be passed\.
+This condition key applies to only the [PassRole](id_roles_use_passrole.md) action in a policy\.
+It can't be used to limit any other action\.
+When you use this condition key in a policy, specify the service using a service principal\.
 A service principal is the name of a service that can be specified in the `Principal` element of a policy\.
 This is the usual format: `SERVICE_NAME_URL.amazonaws.com`\.
-In the `iam:PassedToService` condition key, provide the service principal of the service that will assume the role\.
 You can use `iam:PassedToService` to restrict your users so that they can pass roles only to specific services\.
 For example, a user might create a [service role](id_roles_terms-and-concepts.md#iam-term-service-role) that trusts CloudWatch to write log data to an Amazon S3 bucket on their behalf\.
 Then the user must attach a permissions policy and a trust policy to the new service role\.
 In this case, the trust policy must specify `cloudwatch.amazonaws.com` in the `Principal` element\.
 To view a policy that allows the user to pass the role to CloudWatch, see [IAM: Pass an IAM Role to a Specific AWS Service](reference_policies_examples_iam-passrole-service.md)\.
 By using this condition key, you can ensure that users create service roles only for the services that you specify\.
 For example, if a user with the preceding policy attempts to create a service role for Amazon EC2, the operation will fail\.
 The failure occurs because the user does not have permission to pass the role to Amazon EC2\.
 Some services, such as AWS CodeBuild and AWS CodeCommit do not support this condition key\.